hansreier/techreier/eDrops/readme.md

 client side frameworks is not used to create Web GUI in this application.

 runs on http://localhost:8443 due to Spring security.
-To run om 8080 you must remove Spring-security from pom, absolutely required.
+To run on 8080 you must remove Spring-security from pom, absolutely required.

 ## Docker